markditsworth/SkillsInfo/README.md

 8. Data should start showing up in Kibana.
 Navigate to `localhost:5601` in your browser.
 Create your index pattern(s), and navigate to Visualizations to create the map visualization.

 #### Note
 Running Kafka, the ELK stack, and Chrome all at once is very memory intensive.
-If need be, make use of the `--backup` and `--from-file` functionality to store LinkedIn info to disk, and only spin up ELK once the web scraping has finished.
+If need be, first just scrape and enrich data writing to Kafka, and only spin up ELK once the web scraping has finished.